hermitbill/hermitbill/README.md

 Follow me on my journey to become better at:
 - 📊 data analytics in R and SQL
-- 👾 game design using python
+- 👾 game design using Python
 - 🐝 beekeeping
 - 🌱 urban gardening
 - 🛹 skatebaording